-The Dometic performed the best of any model we tested in this metric.
+The Dometic performs the best of any model we tested in this metric.
 It cools quickly, even with room temperature contents.
 In our tests, it went from room temperature to an impressive -8.9º F in just 5.5 hours.
 The Costway was the only other model to reach that low of a temperature, and it took an extra 4 hours to get there!
-The Dometic's display temperature is one of the most accurate to the actual temperature and was on average 3.0º F different from actual.
-The only model to outcompete this accuracy is the Whynter, which averaged just a 1.6º F difference.
+The Dometic's display temperature is one of the more accurate to the actual temperature and was on average 3.0º F different from actual.
 The Dometic is also rated for ambient temperatures up to 109º F and can freeze contents, not just keep them frozen.
-We accidentally left some soda cans in our unit when we turned the temperature as cold as it would go and several exploded!
+We accidentally left some soda cans in our unit when we turned the temperature as cold as it would go, and several exploded!
 Cans forgotten in other units did not get cold enough to explode.

 An easy to use latch on the lid helps seal in cold temperatures without keeping you from your refreshments.

 Another metric in which the Dometic performs admirably.
 Though none of the powered coolers give quite the impressive insulation performance of a traditional hard cooler, some are definitely better than others.
-The Dometic proved to have decent insulating power for a unit of its size.
-While we wouldn't recommend leaving it unplugged in a hot environment for longer than you have to, the Dometic along with the Whynter performed quite well at keeping their contents cool when electricity wasn't available.
+The Dometic proves to have decent insulating power for a unit of its size.
+While we wouldn't recommend leaving it unplugged in a hot environment for longer than you have to, it performed quite well at keeping contents cool when electricity wasn't available.

 The Dometic is also built like a tank.
 With reinforced corners, thick sturdy handles, and a big beefy hinge, we had no hesitation using this chest as a table, seat or even step ladder (though it's really not made for those last two).
 It gives the impression it will last for years and years to come and we had no reason to doubt that during our testing.
 Even our scouring of the internet for other users' claims didn't turn up anything that gave us serious doubts about the durability of the Dometic.
-Just like the ARB, it also has a 2 pole auxiliary socket hidden under the head of the DC cord that can be used to more securely thread the plug into power and stop the motion of the ocean (or boat or trailer or truck or…) from wiggling it loose.
+It also has a 2 pole auxiliary socket hidden under the head of the DC cord that can be used to more securely thread the plug into power and stop the motion of the ocean (or boat, or trailer, or truck, or…) from wiggling it loose.
 The Dometic is hands down the most durable-feeling model we tested.

 Thick insulation, a sealed lid, and rounded corners make the Dometic a rugged and durable cooler.

 For being such a large cooler and achieving such cold temperatures, we expected the Dometic to gobble up energy.
 We were pleasantly surprised to learn that it does not!
-It uses just slightly more energy than the Costway - 51.8 watts vs. 50.0 watts - which is still on the low end of all the coolers we tested, thermoelectric and compressor models both.
-The Dometic also has battery protection settings on the more conservative end of the units in this review, which is important if you plan to connect your unit to a primary battery - like the one that powers your car.
+It uses just slightly more energy than some of the more energy-efficient models - 51.8 watts vs. 50.0 watts - which is still on the low end of all the coolers we tested, thermoelectric and compressor models both.
+The Dometic also has battery protection settings on the more conservative end of the units in this review, which is important if you plan to connect your unit to a primary battery like the one that powers your car.

-While it belongs to the A++ (A+++ is best) energy efficiency class, the Dometic doesn't have an additional energy-saving mode like both the Costway and Whynter do.
-It's also important to note that if you use the app to control your Dometic, expect to draw an extra 2-5 watts of power to keep the WiFi connection on.
+While it belongs to the A++ (A+++ is best) energy efficiency class, the Dometic doesn't have an additional energy-saving mode like some others we tested do.
+It's important to note that if you use the app to control your Dometic, expect to draw an extra 2-5 watts of power to keep the WiFi connection on.
 Overall, we are quite impressed with the energy efficiency of a relatively large unit running at such cold temperatures.